 I rarely use screen protectors on most of my cameras now.
 We’ve come a long way from the old scratchy LCD panels that used to plague most digital cameras.

 With LCD displays these days, you’re not going to get the normal ‘small scratches’ you get from daily use.
-Although you still do run the risk of a large scratch if you bump into something, or the screen gets caught up with a zipper in your bag, for example.
+Although you still run the risk of a large scratch if you bump into something, or from regular contact with a zipper in your bag, for example.

-If you want the extra protection “just in case” or just the peace of mind, you can grab high quality anti-glare screen protectors from Expert Shield which work on both the RX100 M6 and M7.
+If you want the extra protection “just in case”, you can grab high quality anti-glare screen protectors from Expert Shield which work on both the RX100 M6 and M7.

 Can you put a filter on the RX100 VI and VII?
 Neutral Density (ND) filters and Circular Polarizers (CPL)